Vacant Assembly

 West End, Brisbane, QLD

-Vacant Assembly is a Brisbane-based artist-run venue and cultural space dedicated to grassroots arts, community activation and experimental practice.
-Housed at 266 Montague Road in West End, it operates as a multidisciplinary hub offering gallery exhibitions, studio residencies, workshops, and participatory projects across seven years of operation, with a focus on accessible, collaborative art-making and community wellbeing.
+Vacant Assembly is an artist-run venue in Brisbane that focuses on grassroots arts, community activation and experimental work.
+Located at 266 Montague Road in West End, QLD 4101, it operates as a multidisciplinary space offering gallery exhibitions, studio residencies, workshops, and participatory projects.
+Over seven years, the venue has built a reputation for accessible, collaborative art-making and community wellbeing.

 - Address